 Nearly all legal and reputable Arizona online gambling sites accept parlay bets.
 However, you still want to be selective so as to maximize your chances of winning.
-Here are our favorite Arizona sports betting site to consider:
+Here are our favorite Arizona sports betting sites to consider:

 BetMGM parlay bets

 BetMGM is a leading Arizona sportsbook that accepts parlays.
 They are favored for their intuitive website, accurate odds, and phenomenal promotions and bonuses.
-This is a great choice for Arizona parlays betting if you also want free bets.
+This is a great choice for Arizona parlays betting if you also want bonus bets.

 DraftKings provides one of the most intuitive and fun betting sites.
 They accept a variety of wagers, including picks and parlays.
 Not to mention, the parlay odds are some of the best.
 DraftKings even offers a great app that makes betting more convenient.

 Caesars Parlay Bets

 Caesars betting site has been a reputable sportsbook since its launch.
 This site is a leader in parlay betting for its great odds and intuitive website design.